Games That Built My Game Dev Dreams

 Date: 01/28/24

-Video games have always been an important part of my life.
-Two gifts from my childhood stand out in particular.
-The first a classic Game Boy clutched in my eager little hands.
-It housed a universe within its plastic shell.
-Tetris, with its addictive dance of falling blocks, and Zelda: Link's Awakening, an epic adventure eclosed in tiny green and black squares.
-The Game Boy became constant companion.
-My tiny gray adventurer went everywhere with me, tucked like a secret world into my pocket.
-Whether riding in the car's backseat or building forts in the woods, I could always slip back into Koholint Island, a click and a chime transporting me to its lush fields and hidden secrets.
+Video games have always been a significant part of my life.
+I remember receiving a classic Game Boy for my 7th birthday, along with Tetris and Zelda: Link's Awakening.
+Tetris, with its addictive dance of falling blocks, and Zelda, an epic adventure enclosed in tiny green and black pixels, quickly became constant companions of my childhood.
+My tiny gray sidekick went everywhere with me.
+Whether riding in the car's backseat or building forts in the woods, I could always slip back into Koholint Island, enjoying the challenge of solving puzzles and crawling through dungeons.

-In my earaly childhood, the first game I ever bought with my own money, was the Super Mario Bros. / Duck Hunt combo NES game.
-I spent my own money on the game so my parents bought the orange duckhunt gun!
-Ah, Super Mario Bros.
-The name alone conjures up a symphony of blips and bloops, the satisfying thwack of striking a Goomba a fireball, and the triumphant flourish as Princess Peach finally escapes Bowser's clutches.
-For me, Mario wasn't just a husky plumber; he was a portal to a world of pixelated possibilities, the first spark in a crackling bonfire of game development passion.
-Contrary to popular opinion, I also realy loved Super Mario 2!
-I loved all of the uniqe enemy characters, and the fact that princess peach could float for a long distance.
+The first game I ever bought with my own money was the Super Mario Bros./Duck Hunt combo NES game.
+I spent my own money on the game, which encouraged my parents to buy the orange duck hunt gun!
+We spent hours tucked inside, out of the rain (we lived in the Northwest), shooting ducks and whomping Goombas.
+This led to eventually purchasing the other Mario games, and contrary to popular opinion, I also really loved Super Mario 2!
+I loved all of the unique enemy characters, and the fact that Princess Peach could float for a long distance.
 Super Mario Bros.
-3 really bew my sox off!
-It was a tremendous expansion on the series, explosive bursts of imagination full of warp whistles, enemies that were quirky and lovable, and power-ups could turn you into a frog, tanuki, or a hammer-wielding powerhouse!
+3 blew me away!
+It was a tremendous expansion on the series, adding warp whistles, quirky and lovable enemies, and power-ups that could turn you into a frog, tanuki, or a hammer-wielding powerhouse!

-Another NES game at the top of my list is Bucky-O'Hare.
-That swashbuckling space rabbit with a robo-parrot and a laser gun the size of his arm.
-He may not have reached the same stratospheric heights as Mario or Link, but for me, Bucky was a revelation.
-A side-scrolling symphony of explosions, cheesy one-liners, and quirky alien enemies, Bucky's NES adventure was a playground of pure, unadulterated fun.
-The gameplay and the soundtrack are playing in my mind when I think back to my childhood.
+Another NES game at the top of my list is Bucky O'Hare.
+With his laser gun and trusty crew, Bucky O'Hare may not have reached the same heights as Mega Man, Mario, or Link, but he's one of my all-time favorites.
+The gameplay and soundtrack are still playing in my mind when I think back to my childhood.

-Each game was a brushstroke on my imagination, a lesson scribbled in pixels and polygons.
-From Mario's side-scrolling symphony to Zelda's sweeping epics, from Battletoads' riotous brawls to Halo's sci-fi grandeur, they taught me about worlds, characters, challenges, and the sheer, unadulterated joy of a well-crafted game.
+Each game has imprinted on my imagination, scribbled in pixels, polygons, and chiptunes.
+From Mario's side-scrolling adventure to Zelda's sweeping epics, from Battletoads' riotous brawls to Halo's sci-fi grandeur, they taught me about worlds, characters, challenges, and the sheer, unadulterated joy of a well-crafted game.

 Now, as an indie developer, I stand bathed in the afterglow of that pixelated Pantheon.
 Every line of code, every level design, every enemy sprite whispers in the echoes of Super Mario's warp pipes, StarCraft's strategic dances, and Ocarina of Time's epic melodies.
 My goal isn't to copy these giants; it's to capture their spark, the spirit of innovation, the thrill of discovery, and the gut-punching joy that makes a game unforgettable.